bikashd003/WanderWise/README.md

 ## 📝 Notes

 - Replace placeholder images and video with properly licensed media
-- Update Formspree endpoint with your form ID
 - Customize colors in `tailwind.config.mjs`
 - Add your own destinations and experiences content